abpframework/abp/docs/en/Entity-Framework-Core-Migrations.md

 In this way, you can easily attach any type of value to an entity of a depended module.
 However, there are some drawbacks of this usage:

-* All the extra properties are stored as a single JSON object in the database, they are not stored as new table fields, as you can expect.
-Creating indexes and using SQL queries against this properties will be harder compared to simple table fields.
+* All the extra properties are stored as **a single JSON object** in the database.
+They are not stored as new table fields, as you may expect.
+Creating database table indexes and using SQL queries against these properties will be harder compared to simple table fields.
-* Property names are string, so they are not type safe.
+* Property names are strings, so they are **not type safe**.
 It is recommended to define constants for these kind of properties to prevent typo errors.

 ###### Creating a New Table

-Instead of creating a new entity and mapping to the same table, you can create your own table to store your properties.
+Instead of creating a new entity and mapping to the same table, you can also create **your own table** to store your properties.
 You typically duplicate some values of the original entity.
 For example, you can add `Name` field to your own table which is a duplication of the `Name` field in the original table.

 In this case, you don't deal with migration problems, however you need to deal with the problems of data duplication.
 When the duplicated value changes, you should reflect the same change in your table.
 You can use local or distributed [event bus](Event-Bus.md) to subscribe to the change events for the original entity.
+This is the recommended way of depending on a microservice's data from another microservice, especially if they have separate physical databases (you can search on the web on data sharing on a microservice design, it is a wide topic to cover here).

 #### Discussion of an Alternative Scenario: Every Module Manages Its Own Migration Path

-As mentioned before, `.EntityFrameworkCore.DbMigrations` merges all the database mappings of all the modules (plus the application mappings) to create a unified migration path.
+As mentioned before, `.EntityFrameworkCore.DbMigrations` merges all the database mappings of all the modules (plus your application's mappings) to create a unified migration path.

 An alternative approach would be to allow each module to have its own migrations to maintain its database tables.
 While it seems more module in the beginning, it has some important drawbacks:

 * **EF Core migration system depends on the DBMS provider**.
-For example, if a module has created migrations for SQL Server, then you can not use this migration code for MySQL (it is not practical for a module to maintain migrations for all available DBMS providers).
+For example, if a module has created migrations for SQL Server, then you can not use this migration code for MySQL.
+It is not practical for a module to maintain migrations for all available DBMS providers.
 Leaving the migration to the application code (as explained in this document) allows you to **choose the DBMS in the application** code.
 * It would be harder or impossible to **share a table** between modules or **re-use a table** of a module in your application.
 Because EF Core migration system can not handle it and will throw exceptions like "Table XXX is already exists in the database".
 * It would be harder to **customize/enhance** the mapping and the resulting migration code.
 * It would be harder to track and **apply changes** to database when you use multiple modules.

 ## Using Multiple Databases

 The default startup template is organized to use a single database used by all the modules and by your application.
-However, the ABP Framework and all the pre-built modules are designed so that they can use multiple databases.
+However, the ABP Framework and all the pre-built modules are designed so that **they can use multiple databases**.
 Each module can use its own database or you can group modules into a few databases.

-This section will explain how to move Audit Logging, Setting Management and Permission Management module tables to a second database while the remaining modules continue to use the main ("Default") database.
+This section will explain how to move Audit Logging, Setting Management and Permission Management module tables to a **second database** while the remaining modules continue to use the main ("Default") database.

 The resulting structure will be like the figure below: